MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 # Analysis of gene expression data from RNA-seq experiemnts with edgeR
 **Center for Research Informatics, University of Chicago**

-April - June 2017; Saturdays 9:00AM - 12:00PM
+Saturdays 11/04/17; 9:00 AM - 12:00 PM

 **Instructor:** Jorge Andrade, Ph.D.

 ## Learning Objectives

-- Develop a working knowledge on how to use R and Bioconductor for analysis of RNA-seq data using **edgeR** package
+- Develop a working knowledge of how to use R and Bioconductor for analysis of RNA-seq data using **edgeR** package

 ## 1. Introduction

-* In this lecture you will learn how to use the [edgeR package in R](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html) for detecting statistically significan differentially expressed genes using data from an RNA-Seq experiemnt.
+* In this lecture you will learn how to use the [edgeR package in R](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html) for detecting statistically significant differentially expressed genes using data from a RNA-Seq experiment.
 * A user manual for the edgeR package is available [here](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)